virtualabs/piotr/docs/source/quickstart.rst

 `sudo` is required as Qemu needs some administrative rights to access the network and forward packets from the localhost to the emulated device.
-You will be prompted with a Piotr banner, enter `root` as user and you will have a shell on the host system.
+You will be prompted with a Piotr banner and will have a shell on the host system.
 This is the host system, not the emulated device's.
 You then need to start the services belonging to the emulated device by calling the `target-start` command in the host shell, as shown below: